Voz media US Voz.us

 Democrats once again charge Trump's immigration strategy

-Senate Democratic leader, Chuck Schumer, said in a statement that a funding measure "that maintains the status quo is doomed to fail in the Senate, and Republicans know it."
+Senate Democratic leader, Chuck Schumer, said in a statement that a funding measure "that locks in the status quo is dead on arrival in the Senate, and Republicans know it."

-"Democrats will fund essential Homeland Security functions, but we won't give a blank check to Trump's illegal and deadly immigration militia without reforms," he added.
+"Democrats will fund critical Homeland Security functions -- but we will not give a blank check to Trump's lawless and deadly immigration militia without reforms," he added.

 The bill's passage comes before the Senate begins a two-week recess, while the House will begin its own on Friday, which could mean an even longer period of hardship for air travelers and TSA workers.